confluentinc/schema-registry/docs/api.rst

 Although it is good practice to check the status code, you may safely parse the response of any non-DELETE API calls and check for the presence of an ``error_code`` field to detect errors.

+Compatibility
+^^^^^^^^^^^^^
+The schema registry server can enforce certain compatibility rules when new schemas are registered in a subject.
+Currently, we support the following compatibility rules.

+  * Backward compatibility: A new schema is backward compatible if it can be used to read the data written in all previous schemas.
+Backward compatibility is useful for loading data into systems like Hive.
+The Hive query can always use the latest schema to read the data of all versions.
+  * Forward compatibility: A new schema is forward compatible if all previous schemas can read data written in this schema.
+Forward compatibility is useful for consumer applications that can only deal with data in a particular version that may not always be the latest version.
+  * Full compatibility: A new schema is fully compatible if it’s both backward and forward compatible.
+  * No compatibility: A new schema can be any schema as long as it’s a valid Avro.

+More details on Avro schema resolution can be found at `here <http://avro.apache.org/docs/1.7.7/spec.html#Schema+Resolution>`_.

 Schemas
 ----------